-One further class of transient GW sources are magnetars, i.e., rotating NSs with very intense magnetic fields ($\sim 10^{15}$ G).
-Theoretical models predict that when these stars undergo starquakes, asymmetric strains can temporarily alter the geometry of the star and GWs could be emitted (see, e.g., Corsi & Owen 2011).
-Electromagnetic phenomena possibly associated with magnetar starquakes include Soft Gamma Repeaters (SGRs) and Anomalous X-ray Pulsars (AXPs), sources that sporadically emit short bursts of gamma-rays and X-rays (see Mereghetti 2008 for a review).
+Another class of transient GW sources is magnetars, i.e., rotating NSs with very intense magnetic fields ($\sim 10^{15}$ G).
+Theoretical models predict that when these stars undergo starquakes, asymmetric strains can temporarily alter the geometry of the star and GWs can be emitted (see, e.g., Corsi & Owen 2011).
+Electromagnetic phenomena possibly associated with magnetar starquakes include soft gamma repeaters (SGRs) and anomalous X-ray pulsars (AXPs), sources that sporadically emit short bursts of gamma-rays and X-rays (see Mereghetti 2008 for a review).
 Starquakes can also cause radio/X-ray pulsar glitches: sudden increases in the rotational frequency of a highly magnetized, rotating NS (pulsar) followed by exponential decays, which bring the pulsar rotational frequency back down to its initial value (see, e.g., Espinoza et al. 2011).

-During O1 and O2, extensive EM observing campaigns searched for counterparts to GW candidates identified in low-latency.
+During O1 and O2, extensive EM observing campaigns searched for counterparts to GW candidates identified in lowlatency.
 Significant improvements were made between these two observing runs regarding the data analysis software and source modeling, allowing important additional information to be distributed in low-latency during O2.
 For CBC events, 3D sky localization maps were released, providing information about the direction and the luminosity distance of the source (Singer et al. 2016a), while in O1, only 2D sky localization maps were provided, without distance information.
-During O2, probabilities that at least one lowmass object was present in the coalescing binary system and that tidally disrupted material formed a massive accretion disk around the merged object were reported.
-This information is useful in assessing the likelihood that a merger could power an EM transient (Foucart 2012; Pannarale & Ohme 2014).
+During O2, probabilities that at least one low-mass object was present in the coalescing binary system and that tidally disrupted material formed a massive accretion disk around the merged object were reported.
+This information is useful for assessing the likelihood that a merger could power an EM transient (Foucart 2012; Pannarale & Ohme 2014).

-During O1 and the first part of O2, with the GW network formed only by the two Advanced LIGO interferometers, sources were typically localized in sky areas ranging from a few hundreds to several thousands of square degrees (see, e.g., Abbott et al. 2016e,d, 2017a).
-Improvements in localization areas were made since Advanced Virgo joined the gravitational-wave detector network starting August 1, 2017.
-For instance, GW170814 and GW170817 were localized by the three detector network within a few tens of square degrees, see Abbott et al. 2017b,d.
+During O1 and the first part of O2, with the GW network formed only by the two Advanced LIGO interferometers, sources were typically localized in sky areas ranging from a few hundreds to several thousands of square degrees (see, e.g., Abbott et al. 2017a, 2016d, 2016e).
+Improvements in localization areas have been made since Advanced Virgo joined the gravitational-wave detector network starting 2017 August 1.
+For instance, GW170814 and GW170817 were localized by the three-detector network within a few tens of square degrees; see Abbott et al. (2017b, 2017d).